SagaeHaruki/3D-GameScripts/README.md

 <h1>Current Changes: [January 14, 2024]</h1>

-> What's New?: "Inventory Desciption Script"
+> What's New?: "Mouse Item Drag"
-- Access the item's (Name, Image, Quantity and Description)
+- Currently Experimental, might remove it in the future
-- Which can be shown when clicked
+- New Inventory System on Development

 > IK Script:
 - No Changes